joshdifabio/resource-pool/README.md

 ### How you should do it

-Create a resource pool with a fixed number of virtual resources, for example five.
+Create a resource pool representing a fixed number of resources, for example five.

 ```php
 $pool = new \ResourcePool\Pool(5);